fuguanqi/brita/README.md

 Text Aesthetic is measured on a Simiplified Chinese LIWC Service, [TextMind](http://ccpl.psych.ac.cn/textmind/).
 File text.py provides a spider to query for the number of words belonging to caregory "perception" which is used for measuring text aesthetic score.

 ## Bounce Rate Prediction
-Bounce Rate can be predicted by Model 2 or 3, based on Image & Text Aesthestics.
+Bounce Rate can be predicted based on Image & Text Aesthestics by Model 2 or 3 from Beauty matters: reducing bounce rate by aesthetics of experience product portal page.
+If you find the model/method useful, please cite our work:

+>Wang, X., Li, Y., Cai, Z. and Liu, H. (2021), "Beauty matters: reducing bounce rate by aesthetics of experience product portal page", Industrial Management & Data Systems, Vol. 121 No. 8, pp. 1848-1870. https://doi.org/10.1108/IMDS-08-2020-0484

 ## Usage
 An example calling this module is given by example.py